Nevenall/foundry-starwars-d6/README.md

 ![Rolling to initiative](docs/images/tuto42a.png)

 - roll(Name;dice;faces;explodes): If you want to have a roll separated from your roll expression with a name, and displayed by its own, you use this formula.
 For example, imagine that for a system we are designing we need to roll 1d6 in every skill check, and this die is called the "Anger Die".
 You could set it up like this.
 For example roll(Anger;1;6;false) registers a roll named Anger, of 1 dice of 6 faces and doesnt explode; This expression substitutes !(Roll Name;Roll Expression), that is removed from the system.
 Also ¬¬ expression doesn't work anymore.
+The last argument, "explodes", can be either false, true, or add.
+If it is add, the succesive exploded dice will be added instead of displayed as independent dice.
+For example, roll(Anger;1;4;true) might return 4,4,3 while roll(Anger;1;4;add) might return 11.
 - ?[Roll Name]: returns the reference of a registered roll, as many times as you want.
 You need to use this with one of the following.
 - max(expr1,expr2,expr3): returns the max value within a series of expressions.
 For example max(2,3,4,@{value}) will return the maximum value of that list.
 You can combine with roll registrations like max(?[Name]), that will return the max die of all dice from a registered roll called Name.
 - min(expr1,expr2,expr3): return min value of the list.
 You can also use a registered roll here!